 Is an Ultrawide Monitor Worth it for Gaming?

 The 33% bigger width ultrawide monitor offers is hands-on appealing for gamers.
-Especially for competitive and immersive gaming, the wider field of view can make all the difference.
-Like:
+Especially when it comes to competitive and immersive gaming – two of the most popular genres – having a wider field of view can make all the difference.
+For example:

 - You can see more surroundings and enemies.

-- You can spot hidden items and clues.
+- Easier to spot hidden items and clues.

 An average ultrawide monitor costs anywhere between $200 to $800.
 However, depending on your purpose, the price difference can be significant.
 Below is a table showing the average price ranges of different ultrawide monitors and their suitability for gaming:

 If you have $700 jumping in your pocket and have to choose between an ultrawide monitor and a decent GPU, go for the GPU right away.
 For gaming, GPU matters much more than the screen’s aspect ratio.
-In fact, the CPU also should come before the ultrawide monitor on your priority list.
+In fact, the CPU could also come before upgrading to an ultrawide monitor on your priority list.

-A decision is when you have to choose between upgrading to a better SSD or RAM, and an ultrawide monitor.
-As such, consider the following before choosing one between:
+A decision is when you have to choose between upgrading to a better SSD/RAM, and an ultrawide monitor.
+As such, consider the following before choosing one:

 a.
 Between RAM and Ultrawide Monitor